 Similar camps have been held all over the country in an effort to help children dealing with grief and help them understand that they are no different from other children.
 This is the only two-day camp in the Greater Hampton Roads and Peninsula areas.

 Why the name “Camp Lighthouse?”

-The camp’s name comes from a real-life story of a former hospice patient by the name of Cheryl.
-For numerous years, she had saved many of her 14-year-old daughter’s clothes.
-It had always been her plan to make a quilt she could give her daughter on her wedding day.
+The camp’s name comes from a real-life story of a former hospice patient by the name of Cheryl, who had a 14-year-old daughter.
+For numerous years, she had saved many of her daughter’s clothes and planned to make a quilt to give her daughter on her wedding day.
 Cancer got in the way.

-As a result of their work with thousands of families, Sentara’s hospice staff developed Camp Lighthouse to help children dealing with their grief.
-Camp Lighthouse, “a beacon of hope for grieving children,” is dedicated to people like Cheryl and her daughter.
+As a result of their work with thousands of families, the Sentara hospice staff developed Camp Lighthouse to help children dealing with their grief.
+Camp Lighthouse is dedicated to people like Cheryl and her daughter.

 Where can I send donations?

-Please make checks payable to Sentara Health Foundation (write “for Camp Lighthouse” in the memo line), and send them to:
+Please make checks payable to The Sentara Foundation - Hampton Roads (write “for Camp Lighthouse” in the memo line), and send them to:

 6015 Poplar Hall Drive, Suite 308